Wifi-cable/Universal_Robots_ROS_Driver/README.md

 guide](ur_robot_driver/doc/setup_tool_communication.md).

 ### Prepare the ROS PC
-For using the driver make sure it is installed (either by the debian package or built from source inside a catkin workspace).
+For using the driver make sure the driver is installed on your computer.
+See instructions above about the installation process.
+(Alternately you can  install by the debian package.
+However you choose to install the driver, make sure you installed it into a functioning catkin workspace).

 #### Extract calibration information
-Each UR robot is calibrated inside the factory giving exact forward and inverse kinematics.
-To also make use of this in ROS, you first have to extract the calibration information from the robot.
+Each UR robot is factory calibrated, for exact forward and inverse kinematics.
+To make use of the calibration information, you  have to extract it from the robot.

-Though this step is not necessary to control the robot using this driver, it is highly recommended to do so, as otherwise endeffector positions might be off in the magnitude of centimeters.

-For this, there exists a helper script:
+Use this helper script to extract your callibration:

     $ roslaunch ur_calibration calibration_correction.launch \
       robot_ip:=<robot_ip> target_filename:="${HOME}/my_robot_calibration.yaml"